-Previously he was CEO of Sibelius Software (a music notation software company) which he sold to Avid Technology in 2006.
-Before that he was worldwide Vice President of New Media for EMI Music Group in London and in Los Angeles.
-Silver went on to run the pioneering Spotify-like service Uplister, (a playlist- sharing music subscription service), based in San Francisco which was venture backed by August Capital.
-He was an early advisor to Shazam Entertainment when it was still based in Berkeley, California.
+Previously he was Executive Chairman of Semetric Ltd (a company providing social media big data and real-time analytics for the entertainment industry) and was closely involved in the establishment of the Featured Artists Coalition (a music industry membership and lobbying organisation).
+He was CEO of Sibelius Software (a music notation software company) which he sold to Avid Technology in 2006.
+He was worldwide Vice President of New Media for EMI Music Group in London and in Los Angeles.
+Silver co-founded the pioneering service Uplister, (a Spotify-like playlist- sharing music subscription service), based in San Francisco which was venture backed by August Capital.
+He was also an early advisor to Shazam Entertainment.

 In the early 90s, Silver was Director of Media Affairs at Virgin Records where he worked closely with many artists including Genesis, Meat Loaf, Brian Eno, Massive Attack and the Future Sound of London.